 From the average throughput and scaling factors in Figure 3.7, it becomes evident that splitting tasks over more than two DSAs yields only marginal gains.
-This could be due to increased congestion of the processors' interconnect, however, as no hard limit is encountered, this is not a definitive answer.
-Utilizing off-socket DSAs proves disadvantageous in the average case, reinforcing the claim of communication overhead for crossing the socket boundary.
+This could be due to increased congestion of the overall interconnect, however, as no hard limit is encountered, this is not a definitive answer.